DataDog/datadog-lambda-python/README.md

 ## Major Version Notes

+### 6.x / Layer version 95+
+- The release changed how Lambda's traceID is hashed if the incoming payload contains Step Functions context object.
+This change only affects those who uses inject Step Functions context object into Lambda payload.

 ### 5.x / Layer version 86+
 - Python3.7 support has been [deprecated](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) by AWS, and support removed from this library.